SEO Basics5 min read

 So if the competitor above you is gaining +1 SEO point every month, your improvements need to happen faster than theirs for you to overtake them.

 There's also a delay built into the process: each improvement needs to be crawled, understood, and trusted by Google before it influences your rankings.
-That takes time, usually 4 weeks per change.
+That takes time — usually around 4 weeks per change.

 Overtaking a Competitor: A Real Example